mbredel/thesis-template/README.md

 ##### Language

-The default langauge of your thesis is German.
+The default language of your thesis is German.
 If you want to switch to English, you have to modify the language selection from _ngerman_ to _american_ at line 63.

 ```
 \selectlanguage{american} % ngerman, american